alecjonas/Forecasting_Walmart_Sales/README.md

 ## Data
 The data set comes from Kaggle.com.
 It contains three files: 1) The training set (to be discussed), 2) A Calendar, and 3) a list of products and their sales price.
 The data set covers sales from Jan 2011- April 2016.

 The majority of my work was done in the training data set.
 This file contains a data set, which is 30490 rows by 1919 columns.
 This means that there are 30,490 individual products and 1,913 days of sales for each product.
 The remaining six columns include a product id, item id, department id, , category id, store id, and state id.
-The data set contains product information from 3 states (California, Texas, and Wisconsin), 3 categories of products (Food, Hobby, and Household), 7 departments (3 for the Food cateogry, and 2 each for Hobby and Household), and 10 stores (4 in CA, and 3 in TX/WI).
+The data set contains product information from 3 states (California, Texas, and Wisconsin), 3 categories of products (Food, Hobby, and Household), 7 departments (3 for the Food category, and 2 each for Hobby and Household), and 10 stores (4 in CA, and 3 in TX/WI).
 It's also important to note that Walmart anonymized their data so product IDs do not give much information about the actual product.

 ## Forecasting Methodology
 For this project, I used time series analysis.
 While there are several methods to forecast using time series, I used a trend and seasonality approach.
-On a given category, I made a line of best fit and set that as the trend.
+In a given category, I made a line of best fit and set that as the trend.
 I then extrapolated the seasonality, which remains constant over time, and added in that component to the trend depending on which month I was forecasting.
 I also decided to forecast on the monthly sales, as opposed to the daily sales, in order to smooth the trend and seasonality.

 Here are two sets of images that were primarily used in my analysis: